Lauren Stines

 My Approach to Helping

-I provide therapy that holds space for the client’s feelings and developing understanding of their own internal “feeling space”.
-Feelings occur as sensations within the body and provide insight into our preferences, boundaries, and needs.
-I believe that the practice of observing and feeling ones feelings can allow one to regain a sense of aliveness, decisiveness, clarity, compassion, and confidence in tending to the emotions that inform our thoughts and behaviors (and vice versa!)
-I practice as an experiential therapist, which means I value what occurs in the “here and now”.
+The practice of observing and feeling feelings can allow one to regain a sense of aliveness, decisiveness, clarity, compassion, and confidence in tending to the emotions that inform our thoughts, behaviors, wants, and needs.
 In session, you will be invited to tap into the emotional content that comes up as we discuss the topics of your life.
-You will be invited to use your imagination and creativity as you explore the depths of who you are.
+You will be invited to use your imagination and creativity as you explore who you are and what you feel.
 I find that this provides opportunity for emotional processing, increased insight, developed intuition, developed decision-making skills, overall emotional awareness and wellbeing.
+It becomes easier to connect with others, when we build a practice of connecting to ourselves.

 My Values as a Therapist